Skip to main content

 The finished product resulting from these chemical components will vary based on the manufacturing process.
 DIY spray foam components are not lower quality, but the tools used to install DIY foam are less sophisticated than professional equipment.
 Cheaper installation equipment will change the quality of the final product because it cannot control the installation variables.

 The appeal of DIY spray foam is the possibility of saving money on a premium product.
 Spray foam insulation is expensive to install.
-Spray foam can cost as much as eight times more per square foot than traditional budget insulations like fiberglass batting.
+Spray foam can cost as much as eight times more per square foot than traditional budget insulations like fiberglass batts.

 For handy or budget-conscious homeowners, the idea of getting an excellent product like spray foam for less of an investment cost is quite appealing.

-While saving money on labor costs, DIY spray foam should also perform as well as professionally installed spray foam.
+While saving money on labor costs, DIY spray foam should also perform as well as professionally-installed spray foam.
 Does DIY spray foam deliver?
 Let’s examine these two categories.

 Whether or not you can save money by choosing DIY spray foam will depend on the size of your project.
 The smaller your project, the more significant your cost savings.